Maras00/MS3/README.md

     - rgb(82, 82, 136) - car card border
     - rgba(40, 47, 49, 0.8) - text shadow on navbar and footer

-Colors are used in different shades of darkness and accents from Materialize colours.
+Used colours are in various shades of darkness and accents from Materialize colours.

 #### Styling

-- The website has been designed to be clear, easy to use and adapted to UI and UX patterns.
+The website has been designed to be clear, easy to use and adapted to UI and UX patterns.
 The site should not be a problem for the user as it is designed in an easy to navigate style.
-The selected color palette is eye-catching and color-matched to avoid overwhelming the intensity of the shades.
+The selected colour palette is eye-catching and colour-matched to avoid overwhelming the intensity of the shades.

 ##### Back to [Top](#table-of-contents)